tadeha/Persian-handwritten-digits-detector/README.md

 # Persian-handwritten-digits-detector
-Detecting Persian Handwritten Digits Using Machine Learning (Offline Prediction) and Deep Learning (Real-time Prediction) and an iOS Application
+Detecting Persian handwritten digits using Machine Learning (Offline Prediction) and Deep Learning (Real-time Prediction) and an iOS application.

 # Demo